-In 2010-12, male life expectancy at birth was highest in East Dorset (82.9 years) and lowest in Blackpool (74.0 years).
-For females, life expectancy at birth was highest in Purbeck at 86.6 years and lowest in Manchester where females could expect to live for 79.5 years.
+In 2010-12, male life expectancy at birth was highest in East Dorset (82.9 years) and lowest in Glasgow City (72.6 years).
+For females, life expectancy at birth was highest in Purbeck at 86.6 years and lowest in Glasgow City where females could expect to live for 78.5 years.
 These differences were statistically significant.
-It is noteworthy that these areas were not always ranked top and bottom respectively in England and Wales.
-Therefore, the change in inequality in life expectancy is not necessarily a measure of the change in the gap between these specific areas over time.
+It is noteworthy that these areas may not always be ranked top and bottom respectively in the UK.
+Therefore, the change in geographical inequality in life expectancy is not necessarily a measure of the change in the gap between specific areas over time.
+Nevertheless, Glasgow City was consistently ranked as the area with the lowest male and female life expectancy between 2000-02 and 2010-12.

-The difference in male life expectancy between the local areas with the highest and lowest figures stood at 8.9 years in 2010-12.
-For females, the comparable gap was narrower at 7.1 years.
+Geographical inequality in life expectancy fell for males between 2000-02 to 2010-12 but not for females.
+The difference in male life expectancy between the local areas with the highest and lowest figures fell from 10.6 years in 2000-02 to 10.3 years in 2010-12.
+For females, the comparable difference increased from 7.7 years to 8.1 years over the periods.